 KGL will record the details of the groundwater complaint in the Jervois Project complaint database (register) and review this information.
 As required, KGL will re-contact the complainant about the groundwater complaint to obtain all the necessary details to decide the next course of action.
-Depending on the severity of the groundwater complaint, KGL as a courtesy may also advise the DENR about the matter.
+Depending on the severity of the groundwater complaint, KGL as a courtesy may also advise the DEPWS about the matter.

 KGL's investigation of the groundwater complaint is designed to establish the legitimacy of the complaint, and if legitimate, whether the Jervois Project is directly or indirectly responsible for the complaint.
-If current evidence or further scientific investigation establishes KGL is responsible for the groundwater complaint, KGL will advise the complainant, the DENR and follow the mitigation strategy outlined in Section 7.8 of this Plan.
-If current evidence or further scientific investigation establishes KGL is not responsible for the groundwater complaint, KGL will advise the complainant in a timely manner, and depending on circumstances, the DENR.
+If current evidence or further scientific investigation establishes KGL is responsible for the groundwater complaint, KGL will advise the complainant, the DEPWS and follow the mitigation strategy outlined in Section 7.8 of this Plan.
+If current evidence or further scientific investigation establishes KGL is not responsible for the groundwater complaint, KGL will advise the groundwater complaint, KGL will advise the groundwater complaint, and the groundwater complaint in a timely manner, and depending on circumstances, the DEPWS.